-Following the example shown in Fig.3 and using a threshold value TD=0.5, we find in this example that both G_2 and G_6 (as shown in Fig. 3) are not qualified (based on Definition 8).
-Therefore, the multicast area for each group (G_2 and G_6) is divided into two further sub-groups based on the division dimension (Z in this case) as depicted in Fig. 4.
-The new sub-groups are then compared to the qualified groups already obtained.
-After qualifying all the groups, the source node sends the message to the representative nodes in the qualified groups.
+For example, given that the threshold value is TD = 0.5, each qualified group must hold at least half of the total average weight W{av} of the groups.
+Once a group $G_i \subseteq G{MA}$ does not satisfy the condition formulated in Definition 7, it is treated as an unqualified group.
+In this case, this unqualified group is divided into two subgroups based on its division dimension.
 If the new resulting groups are qualified the partitioning process is terminated.
 Otherwise, the unqualified group is divided into a number of sub-groups sb, where $2 \le sb \le 2^n$.
-For instance, for any unqualified group $G_i \subseteq G{MA}$ in the 3D mesh, it can be divided into 8 groups at maximum, even if the new obtained groups are still larger than those which meet the qualification point.
+For instance, for any unqualified group $G_i \subseteq G{MA}$ in the 2D mesh, it can be divided into four groups at maximum, even if the new obtained groups are still larger than those which meet the qualification point.
 In fact, the partitioning process is terminated at this stage in order to reduce the number of comparisons during the qualifying phase.
 This helps to keep the algorithm simple and maintains a low preparation time.

-Phase 4: For each group resulting from Phase 3, the nodes which have the lowest communication cost, in terms of distance are selected as the representative nodes of the qualified groups that can receive the multicast message from the source node.
+Phase 4.
+For each group resulting from Phase 3, the nodes which have the lowest communication cost, in terms of distance from the source node, are selected as the representative nodes of the qualified groups that can receive the multicast message from the source node.
 In other words, the nearest node for each qualified group is elected so that it could be sent the multicast message with a single start-up only.
 Concurrently, the representative nodes act as "source" nodes by delivering the message to the rest of the destination nodes in their own groups with one additional start-up time only.
+After qualifying all the groups, the source node sends the message to the representative nodes in the qualified groups.
+The source node performs this operation with a single start-up latency taking advantage of the multiple-port facility of the system by creating two disjoint paths in this step.
+Concurrently, every representative node in each group acts as a source node and, in turn, sends the message to the rest of the destinations in its own group.